pawamoy/django-suit-dashboard/README.rst

 This project is not maintained anymore.

-The reason is that it never got many users, or even no users at all
+The reason is that it never got many users
 (based on Libraries.io and GitHub data), maybe because the docs were hard to read.